Whats the difference between

 A typical jam session

 People at jam sessions usually just want to play a piece of music and see what happens.
 It goes like this.
 Someone suggests a song and starts it.
 Everyone clammors onboard.
 It goes well, propelled by the winds of wimsy... or it limps and stumbles along.
 If the latter, hopefully it gets better near the end.
-But when it’s over, that’s it.
+But when its over, thats it.

 Rarely does a tune garner any further attention.
 Naturally some fun was found, and perhaps insights were gained.
 Whatever the case, it was what it was ... so now, on to the next piece.
 However, maybe the song gets played again next time.